alann07/playlist/README.md

 When the playlist file or changes file becomes very large, it is a big performance hit to read and write them from/to files.
 Here are a few thoughts.

-### Host the process as a service and playlist in a DB
+### Host the process as a service and store playlists in a DB

 If the file, like mixtape becomes larger than the memory limit, we may put it into a database, and retrieve it using paging approach.